Kristina01111000/Drws_site/README.md

 For next week:
 - Listen to the podcast when it comes out and write a little summary in the email
 - On emails, see if i can add sites to the bottom that links to his other sites, next to facebook
-- Try writing a few more posts for him, spices, if emailing put ‘potential social pilot posts’ in subject
 - Fix typo in the 40Q question
 - make sure he posted the wellness check post